Create Smarter, More Personalized Forms with Answer Piping.

 Another example is Hurricane Sandy which occurred in 2012.
 Due to the number of tweets from Manhattan, it was assumed that Manhattan was hit the hardest.
 Meanwhile, the New Jersey shore suffered the worst damage based on meteorological data.

 Another example is the since-discarded Google Flu Trends, 2013, which tracked and used online searches relating to flu symptoms to predict doctor visits.
-The result was that estimates of the spread of the disease were 2 times higher than the reports from the Centre for Disease Control and prevention.
+The result was that estimates of the spread of the disease were 2 times higher than the reports from the Centre for Disease Control and Prevention.

 In the marketing industry, we also see viable examples of the streetlight effect, owing mainly to the rise of technology.
 With the internet, access to data can be achieved at the click of a button.
 There has been so much pressure to achieve results in the marketing space, however, the results have not been commensurate with marketing activities, and the disconnect is the use of easily accessible data, which is a result of the street light effect.

 More often than not, marketing managers focus on readily available data instead of going through the pain of getting personalized data and analytics that would help drive growth.
-Everyone is buying data from data research companies, not realizing that reasonable solutions cannot be achieved by a one-size-fits-all all approach.
+Everyone is buying data from data research companies, not realizing that reasonable solutions cannot be achieved by a one-size-fits-all approach.

 Why the Streetlight Effect Dims Knowledge Discovery